THE DETAILS

 Short answer: If your Arid Bilge System has capacity, yes, you can send the unit back to us to upgrade to add more zones.

 Detailed answer: A Series 1 cannot be upgraded to have 2 zones.
 A Series 2 with 2 zones can be upgraded to have 3 zones.
 A Series 4 can be upgraded to have up to 8 zones.
 All such upgrades take place at our factory in Florida.
 Trying to perform the upgrade yourself can cause the system to lose calibration.
 Please contact us to make sure your unit can be upgraded.
 You will pay the difference between the sale price of your current unit and the SKU you want to upgrade to, plus roundtrip shipping, plus a $100 service fee (subject to change), and your unit will be returned to you with additional tubing and bilge pickup(s) as required by the upgrade.
+If upgrading a Series 4 to have 7 or 8 zones, the service fee is $200 because the 4×7 and 4×8 systems include hour meters.

 The standard valve is a Solenoid valve which has a plunger that retracts when the processor applies power.
 Here, there are metal parts exposed to the bilge liquids.